amirali110/Online-Price24/README.md

 the search @Botfather on Telegram then get API_TOKEN

-back to project and replace your api token with <yourapitoken> and replace Telegram username channel with <yourtelegramusername>
+back to project and replace your api token with (yourbottoken) and replace Telegram username channel with (yourchannelusername)

 done!
 you can compile it.